 - If you have a bad habit of grinding teeth and clenching and biting on hard objects, take steps to avoid it.

 - Visit your dentist regularly.
 Twice a year is enough if your teeth don’t demand extra care.

 So, how many teeth do we have?
 The answer is 20 milk teeth, which gradually fall out to make way for a set of 32 adult teeth – or perhaps a few less, depending on how many wisdom teeth you develop.

 Each of these teeth in both sets is equally important and therefore must be taken care of if you wish to enjoy good oral health.

 Why are wisdom teeth removed?

 The eruption of wisdom teeth is a painful process for most of us.
-Pain is usually due to decreased space in the mouth which leads to eruption at an angle or a partial eruption.
+The pain is usually due to decreased space in the mouth which leads to eruption at an angle or a partial eruption.
 Also known as impacted wisdom teeth, these teeth can adversely affect the jaw and cause improper alignment of the rest of the teeth.
 There would also be an increased risk of decay or plaque.
 Due to all these problems, around 60% of people get their wisdom teeth removed.

 Is it okay to have 28 teeth?

 Yes, having 28 teeth is perfectly normal.
 In fact, your mouth only has space for 28 teeth so it becomes painful when 32 teeth try to fit in that space.
 The extra four teeth are the wisdom teeth that could be safely removed in case they cause pain.

 If you want to number your healthy and diseased teeth, the best way is to visit a dentist.
 Dentists use charts to make notations and mark healthy and diseased teeth.
 In the U.S., the dentists use the Universal System for this purpose.